complete-ts/complete/packages/complete-tsconfig/README.md

 Note that if you use these configs with `pnpm`, you must also install `@tsconfig/strictest`, since pnpm does not properly handle transitive dependencies.
 (You also must also install `@tsconfig/node-lts` if you are using the Node.js config.)

+## Configs Offered

+- [tsconfig.base.json](tsconfig.base.json) - A config meant to be used by all TypeScript projects.
+- [tsconfig.browser.json](tsconfig.browser.json) - A config meant for projects running in Node.js.
+- [tsconfig.node.json](tsconfig.node.json) - A config meant for projects running in the browser.

 ## Install

 ```sh